wyjing-ideologist/hello-github/README.md

 # hello-github
 this is my first repository

-i create a first banch at my first repository.
+i create a first branch at my first repository.